bcehmu/artisan_market/README.md

 Each with specific accessibility:
 - Every role could browse and search, editing profile, subscribing luthiers/musicians/products/media.
 - User could apply for role as luthier or musician, by invitation from other luthier or musician, through entering invitation code.
-- Luthier and musican are nearly symmetric, they could edit their own products/media, add or delete non-occupied invitation code.
+- Luthier and musician are nearly symmetric, they could edit their own products/media, add or delete non-occupied invitation code.
 - Partials (some part of layout and components) such as buttons and menus are designed for current role as well.

 ## Tech stack